AdnanJoraid/AdnanJoraid/README.md

 ### Hey, I'm Adnan Joraid 👋

 Currently attending Sheridan College for Computer Science.
-Interested in building Full-Stack and Mobile applications.
+Interested in iOS development.

 <!-- Technologies I will try to learn in 2022: